Public Houses and Clubs in the Abertillery District (Past & Present)

 Ty Panau Park Place – Was a pub/inn at one time in its 600 year history but don’t know what it was called when it was a licensed premises?

 The Yew Tree Social Club – Alma St, Abertillery.
 Situated on the eastern side of Alma Street somewhere between the junctions of Oxford Street and Ashfield Road.
-Struck off the register in the 1930’s.
+Opened in 1934 truck off the register in the 1936, reopened as the Alma Street Social Club and Institute, although again struck off the register and closed in 1939.

 The Kings Head – Glandwr/Oak St, Abertillery.
 Was built on the main tramroad from Newport to Nantyglo, when Oak Street was constructed the landlady asked for permission to move her premises up onto the new street.
 Her application was denied owing to the fact that it would be too close to the new Intermediate School and a bad influence on the pupils who would have to walk past there every day.